MikeRogers0/MikeRogersIO/source/blog/2020-02-20-rails-scaffolding-magic.html.md

 One under documented aspects of Ruby on Rails is how to improve your development process by overriding the scaffolding templates.

-Doing this allows you to have greater control over the files that are created when you run `rails generate scaffold`, which is helpful for if you're regularly adding the same changes to a new module or you'd add some extra boilerplate to an app.
+Doing this allows you to have greater control over the files that are created when you run `rails generate scaffold`.
+While this is fairly unusual to see this in a project, it's an interesting approach for if you have a design which requires views to include extra markup to look consistent.

-## Why would you want to override the templates?

-The base scaffolding is great, but you may want to enforce a more bespoke aspect of your layout which requires some extra code to be present by default.
-For example wrapping things in an extra div, or a different way of displaying validation errors.

 ## A different index page